Overview of the General Ledger

 Data is entered into the General Ledger through General Journal Entries which record detail information on sales, exchanges and refund transactions for specific time periods.
 Summarizing the transactions is known as journalizing and the transaction detail created for each Deposit and Sales Entry records a chronological record of events / plays for the time period.
 The summarizing links together the debits and credits of each transaction and provides a complete record of each transaction.

-There are three types of General Ledger entries:
+There are five types of General Ledger entries:

 After the transactions are recorded in the General Journal, the debit and credit information about each transaction is posted to the General Ledger.
 Posting the General Journal Entries updates the General Ledger Accounts to reflect all transactions which have been journalized.
 The General Ledger account balances provide summary information on all General Ledger Entries that have been posted.